LumKitty/LIVnyan/README-OAT.md

 ## OBS Setup
 * Create a Spout2 capture named "OnAirTap-BG".
 Choose the SpoutSender "OnAirTap Background", with Composite Mode set to Opaque
 * Immediately above this, create a Spout2 capture for VNyan with Composite Mode set to default
 * Create a Spout2 capture named "OnAirTap-FG".
-Choose the SpoutSender "OnAirTap Foreground", with Composite Mode set to Opague
+Choose the SpoutSender "OnAirTap Foreground", with Composite Mode set to Opaque
 * Right click OnAirTap-FG -> Blending Mode -> Add
 * Right click OnAirTap-FG -> Filters
 * Hit the + button and add an effect filter "Advanced Mask".
 Set the following settings: